Radon-Language-Team/Radon/readme.md

 ## Usage

-To compile a Radium file, use the following command:
+To compile a Radon file, use the following command:

 ```bash
 npm run compile <file>